-D. COMPARING LOS ANGELES, ORANGE AND SAN DIEGO COUNTIES (Table 5)
+E. COMPARING LOS ANGELES, ORANGE AND SAN DIEGO COUNTIES:

-- This year the total number of abuse reports for all categories increased dramatically from the prior years.
-This year, there is an increase for Los Angeles County to it's highest level, which true for all counties statewide.
-There was, in fact, a 1,072% increase in reports this year from 1997. - 2.
-In Orange County as in Los Angeles, the highest reporting occurred in the 6-8 year age group, with most reported for physical and sexual abuses.
+1. Last year, the total number of abuse reports for all categories increased from the prior years.
+This year, there is a decrease for Los Angeles County to its 1995 level.
+Orange County decreased to its 1994 level (46 reports v.
+45 reports).

+2. In Orange County as in Los Angeles, the highest reporting occurred in the 15-17 year age group, with most reported for physical and sexual abuses.
 The other categories were unchanged from last year.
-Orange county had a 1372% increase in reports of children with disabilities.

-- 3. Physical abuse represented the most frequently reported type of abuse in all counties. - For San Diego there was a significant change in the number of reports (from 12 to 248).
-This represents an increase of 2066%.
+3. Physical abuse represented the most frequently reported type of abuse peaking in all counties at age 12-14, but in Los Angeles at age 15-17.

+4. For San Diego, there was no significant change in the number of reports (total is to 12 from 11).

+5. Orange has the best reporting rate of 1 in 74, with San Diego last reporting 1 in 378.

-E. LOS ANGELES COUNTY (Tables 5 and 6)
+F. LOS ANGELES COUNTY (Table 6)

-- 1. The total number of children reported increased from 118 in 1997 to 1266 this year.
-(1072%) - 2.
-The data verify that children with developmental disabilities in all age categories have been identified as victims of abuse. - 3.
-Most children reported for abuse were in the 6-8 year age category, whereas last year there was equal representation for both this age group and 12-17. - 4.
-The largest number of reports were for physical abuse (56%).
-Of these the highest number of children reported were in the 6-8 year age category (25%).
-21% were 9-11 years old, making a total of 46% of physical abuse reports for children between 6-11.
-By comparison prior years showed children 9-11 being the most frequently reported then 6-8.
-This is the second year that the 6-8 age group ranks highest for physical abuse reporting. - 5.
-Reporting of mental abuse increased by 2 to 43..
-This surprising jump represents reports in all age groups.
-From 1991 forward, most of the cases are reported in the 6-8 year age category, which is true this year as well, with approximately the same percentage of reports made for the 15-17 year age cohort.
-The reports in the younger age cohort may reflect that schools may be reporting whereas earlier there were no mandated reporters in the child's life.
-Reported mental abuse accounts for 3% of all reports.
+1. The total number of children reported decreased from 179 in 1996 to 118, comparable to the 113 reports recorded in 1995.

+2. The data verify that children with developmental disabilities in all age categories have been identified as victims of abuse.

+3. Most children reported for abuse were in the 15-17 year age category.
+In 1996 most were in the 6-8 year age group.

+4. The largest number of reports were for physical abuse (64%).
+Of these, the highest number of children reported were in the 15-17 year age category, 29%, more than double last year's reports.
+25% of these cases were 12-14 years old, making a total of 54% of physical abuse reports for children 12 and Reporting of physical abuse over. decreased by more than 2/3 in the 3-5 year age category from last year, decreasing from 18 total cases reported to 7.
+By comparison, prior years showed children 9-11 being the most frequently reported, then 6-8.
+This is the first time this age group ranks highest for physical abuse reporting.

+5. Reporting of mental abuse decreased by 80% from 10 to 2.
+Since the numbers are so tiny it would not be reasonable to interpret the meaning of this decrease.
+From 1991 forward, most of the cases are reported in the 6-8 year age category.
+This may reflect that schools may be reporting, whereas, earlier there were no mandated reporters in the child's life.
+Reported mental abuse accounts for 1.6% of all reports.

 It is widely acknowledged in the disability and child development field that children are teased, ridiculed and humiliated, and in greater numbers if they have any type of disability.
-It seems unlikely that these numbers are a true reflection of the amount of mental suffering inflicted upon children with disabilities, even considering the huge jump in reports this year.
+It seems unlikely that these numbers are a true reflection of the amount of mental suffering inflicted upon children with disabilities.